 On the positive side, at least millennials recognize this concern.
 When asked to give advice to recent graduates starting their careers, the top two pieces of advice were, "Don't spend more than you earn" at 33%, with "Get educated about your personal finances" in second place at 17%.

 Unfortunately, understanding is not necessarily translating into action.
 80% of respondents said the Great Recession in 2008 taught them that they had to save now to "survive" future economic problems, yet only 55% are saving for retirement.
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 However, there is a significant gender component running throughout the survey.